 All science classes listed are laboratory science courses.
-Earth Science, Biology, and Chemistry all require the Virginia Standards of Learning (SOL) tests near the end of the courses.
+Earth Science, Biology, and Chemistry all require the Virginia Standards of Learning (SOL) tests near the end of the course for eligible students.
 Students seeking a Standard diploma must complete a minimum of three science classes in two different disciplines.
-Students seeking Advanced Studies Diploma must complete a minimum of four science classes in three different disciplines.
+Students seeking the Advanced Studies Diploma must complete a minimum of four science classes in three different disciplines.